 Return to Campus

-Tennessee Wesleyan University is closely monitoring the evolving situation of COVID-19.
-On May 18, University officials announced the decision to open the Fall 2020 semester in-person.
-Below is the most current plans regarding the return to campus for the Fall 2020 semester in FAQ format.
+Tennessee Wesleyan University is continuing to closely monitor the evolving situation of COVID-19.
+Below is the most current plans regarding the return to campus for the Fall 2021 semester in FAQ format.

 These plans and procedures are subject to change as the COVID-19 situation is constantly changing.
 We will continue to place as top priority the safety of our students, faculty and staff.